timescale/docs/use-timescale/account-management.md

 This section contains information about how your Timescale account is billed.
 It also shows you how to add a payment method, or update to a new credit card.

+## Enterprise Tier

+The Enterprise Tier is available to all customers, please reach out to your customer success contact person to set this up.
+For more information, visit [here](https://www.timescale.com/enterprise-tier).

 ## Usage-based storage

 <UsageBasedStorage />